agathis-project/salix-arctica/README.md

   power supply.

-- a clock in 1kHz-100kHz range generated by the uC on **DBLR-CLK** line should produce a DC voltage about 5V needed by the sensing circuit in the AM3356.
+- a clock in 1kHz-100kHz range generated by the uC on **DBLR-CLK** line should produce a DC voltage about 5V needed by the sensing circuit in the AM3356; the circuit needs to be optimized during validation.

 #### 3.4.4.
 I2C-MCU bus

-- This is the uC i2c bus that controlls a number of devices as listed below.
+- This is the i2c bus used by uC to controll a number of devices as listed below.

-- This i2c bus operates at 400kHZ and is I2C Fast Mode compliant.
+- I2C-MCU operates at 400kHZ and is I2C Fast Mode compliant.

-- This bus connects as well to the power module where other devices may be connected; power module design is responsible to avoid any i2c addressing issues.
+- This bus is connected as well to the power module where other devices may be connected; power module design is responsible to avoid any i2c addressing issues and maintain compliance with I2C Fast Mode (400kHz operation).

 ```